JohnLithio/AUDL-App/README.md

 TODO:

-* Update README
-* Choose new font that's on Mac by default
 * Create script that creates all of the files needed for the app
-* Figure out how to combine players from 2021 to 2022

 ## How to Run App Locally